 Threat intelligence, also known as cyber threat intelligence (CTI), is information gathered from a range of sources about current or potential attacks against your organization.
-Using tools like Splunk Enterprise Security and Splunk Intelligence Management (Legacy), the information is analyzed, refined, and organized and then used to minimize and mitigate cybersecurity risks.
+Using tools like Splunk Enterprise Security, Splunk Threat Intelligence Management, and Splunk Intel Management (Legacy), you analyze, refine, and organize information, and then use it to minimize and mitigate cybersecurity risks.

 The main purpose of threat intelligence is to show you the various risks you face from external threats, such as zero-day threats and advanced persistent threats (APTs).
 Threat intelligence includes in-depth information and context about specific threats, such as who is attacking, their capabilities and motivation, and indicators of compromise (IOCs).
 With this information, you can make informed decisions about how to defend against the most damaging attacks.

 What are the benefits of effective threat intelligence processes?

 In a military, business, or security context, intelligence is information that provides an organization with decision support and possibly a strategic advantage.
 Threat intelligence is a part of a bigger security intelligence strategy.
 It includes information related to protecting your organization from external and inside threats, as well as the processes, policies, and tools used to gather and analyze that information.

 Threat intelligence provides better insight into the threat landscape and threat actors, along with their latest tactics, techniques, and procedures.
 It allows you to be proactive in configuring your security controls to detect and prevent advanced attacks and zero-day threats.
 Many of these adjustments can be automated so that security stays aligned with the latest intelligence in real-time, and integrated threat intelligence helps you stay ahead of advanced threats.

 What are threat intelligence best practices?

 - Select the right sources of threat data for your organization.